jonas-sk/pine-maastricht/site/content/project/conference-2019.md

     Nonetheless: Complex issues require complex solutions, and it is up to us to draft and realize them.
 Join us this June in beautiful Maastricht!
 details: >-
-  The "The Purpose of the Economy" PINE Conference tackles the question which purpose the economy serves and which purpose an economy should ideally serve in today’s societies.
+  The PINE Conference tackles the question of which purpose the economy serves and which purpose an economy should ideally serve in today’s societies.
 You can choose from five tracks:

-  1. "What Kind of Pluralism in Economics?" tackling the notion of pluralism in economics in-depth, by Dr. Melissa Vergara Fernández
+  1. "What Kind of Pluralism in Economics?" tackling this notion in-depth, by Dr. Melissa Vergara Fernández

   2. "Freedom, Efficiency and Justice in the Market" on these 3 values and how they might be realized, by Prof. Teun J. Dekker

-  3. "What Could be the Role of the State in a Modern Economy?" on what the state can, and should do, by Dr. Dirk Ehnts
+  3. "What Could be the Role of the State in a Modern Economy?" on what the state can, and should, do, by Dr. Dirk Ehnts

   4. "The Purpose of the Economy - Growth?" on the role of growth in our modern economy, by Birte Strunk